Kizlyar–Pervomayskoye hostage crisis: Kizlyar

-On January 9, 1996, about 200 Chechen guerrillas led by Salman Raduyev, calling themselves Lone Wolf and allegedly acting on orders by Chechen President Dzhokhar Dudayev (although Dudayev would later deny it), launched a raid similar to the one triggering the Budyonnovsk hospital hostage crisis.
-The city of Kizlyar in the neighbouring republic of Dagestan, the site of the first Imperial Russian fort in the region (and many historical battles), was chosen as the target due to its proximity and easy access of 2 mi from the Chechen border across flat terrain.
+On January 9, 1996, about 200 Chechen guerrillas led by Salman Raduyev, calling themselves Lone Wolf and allegedly acting on orders by Chechen president Dzhokhar Dudayev (although Dudayev would later deny it), launched a raid similar to the one triggering the Budyonnovsk hospital hostage crisis.
+The city of Kizlyar in the neighbouring republic of Dagestan, the site of the first Imperial Russian fort in the region (and many historical battles), was chosen as the target due to its proximity and easy access 2 mi from the Chechen border across flat terrain.
 The guerrillas began the raid with a nighttime assault on a military airbase outside Kizlyar, where they destroyed at least two helicopters and killed 33 servicemen, before withdrawing.

-At 6 am, pursued by Russian reinforcements, the withdrawing Chechen fighters entered the town itself and took hostage an estimated 2,000 to 3,400 people (according to official Russian accounts, there were "no more than 1,200" hostages taken).
+At 6 am, pursued by Russian reinforcements, the withdrawing Chechen fighters entered the town itself and took an estimated 2,000 to 3,400 people hostage (according to official Russian accounts, there were "no more than 1,200" hostages taken).
 The hostages were rounded up in multiple locations and taken to the occupied city hospital and a nearby high-rise building.
 Field commander Khunkar-Pasha Israpilov later said that he took command of the operation from Raduyev after the latter failed in his mission to destroy the airbase, an ammunition factory and other military and police installations in and around the city.
 At least 46 people died on January 9.

-All but about 120 of the captives were released the next day, after Russian authorities ordered the guerrillas to release their hostages in exchange for safe passage back to separatist-controlled areas of Chechnya.
+The rebels initially demanded all Russian troops to be withdrawn from Chechnya, but then changed their demand to being granted safe passage back to separatist-controlled areas of Chechnya.
+All but about 120 of the captives were released the next day, but the rebels threatened to kill the remaining hostages if they were not granted safe passage.
 Although on January 12 the rebels freed the women and children, they said they would release the male hostages only if four Russian officials took their places.
 Liberal opposition politicians Grigory Yavlinsky and Yegor Gaidar quickly agreed to participate in the exchange, but retired army generals Boris Gromov and Alexander Lebed refused to enter captivity.

 An alternative agreement was negotiated by the Interior Minister of Dagestan, Magomed Abdurazakov: the rebels would be allowed to return to Chechnya through a safe corridor, in a convoy of 13 vehicles with about 150 hostages volunteering as human shields to deter a Russian ambush.
 Unknown to Abdurazakov, at least 150 Russian paratroopers were flown from their base in Grozny to intercept the convoy as it entered Chechnya.